Rari-Capital/nova/README.md

 ### Running Unit Tests

-To fail tests when their gas snapshots are incorrect (by default only a warning is printed), set the `CI` environment variable to `true`.
+To fail tests when their gas snapshots are incorrect (default is only a warning), set the `CI` env var to `true`.

 ```bash
 npm run unit-tests